junxit/us-congress-bills-113/metadata.md

 - 2013-09-26 — Considered as unfinished business. (consideration: CR H5847-5848)
 - 2013-09-26 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 487). (text: CR 9/25/2013 H5822)
 - 2013-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 487).(text: CR 9/25/2013 H5822)
+- 2013-09-27 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.